Print

 Instructions

-3. Shape the kneaded dough into a ball.
-Cover lightly with a towel and allow to rest for 10 minutes.
-(Meanwhile, I like to get the water + baking soda boiling as instructed in step 6.)
+4. Shape the kneaded dough into a ball.
+Cover lightly with a towel and allow to rest for 10 to 30 minutes.
+(Meanwhile, I like to get the water + baking soda boiling as instructed in step 8.)

-5. With a sharp knife or pizza cutter, cut dough into 1/3 cup sections (about 75g each).
+6. With a sharp knife or pizza cutter, cut dough into 75g sections, which is about 1/3 cup of dough each.

-6. Roll the dough into a 20-22 inch rope.
-Form a circle with the dough by bringing the two ends together at the top of the circle.
+7. Roll the dough into a 20–22-inch rope.
+Form a circle with the dough by bringing the 2 ends together at the top of the circle.
 Twist the ends together.
 Bring the twisted ends back down towards yourself and press them down to form a pretzel shape.

-7. Bring baking soda and 9 cups of water to a boil in a large pot.
-Drop 1-2 pretzels into the boiling water for 20-30 seconds.
-Any more than that and your pretzels will have a metallic taste.
+8. Bring baking soda and 9 cups of water to a boil in a large pot.
+Drop 1–2 pretzels into the boiling water for 20–30 seconds.
+Any longer than that and your pretzels will have a metallic taste.
 Using a slotted spatula, lift the pretzel out of the water and allow as much of the excess water to drip off.
 Place pretzel onto prepared baking sheet.
-Sprinkle each with coarse sea salt.
 Repeat with remaining pretzels.
-If desired, you can cover and refrigerate the boiled/unbaked pretzels for up to 24 hours before baking in step 7.
+If desired, cover the boiled, unbaked pretzels with lightly oiled plastic wrap and refrigerate for up to 24 hours before baking (step 9).

-9. Remove from the oven and serve warm with spicy nacho cheese sauce.
+10. Remove from the oven and, if desired, serve warm with spicy nacho cheese sauce.

-10. Cover and store leftover pretzels at room temperature for up to 3 days.
-They lose a little softness over time.
+11. Cover and store leftover pretzels at room temperature for up to 3 days.
+See Make Ahead & Freezing Instructions in recipe Notes below for more storage info.
 To reheat, microwave for a few seconds, or bake at 350°F (177°C) for 5 minutes.

 Notes

-1. Make Ahead & Freezing Instructions: Baked and cooled pretzels freeze well for up to 3 months.
-To reheat, bake frozen pretzels at 350°F (177°C) for 20 minutes or until warmed through or microwave frozen pretzels until warm.
-The prepared pretzel dough can be covered and refrigerated for up to one day or frozen in an airtight container for 2-3 months.
+1. Make Ahead & Freezing Instructions: If planning to freeze fully baked pretzels, do not top them with coarse salt before baking.
+Cool completely, then freeze in an airtight freezer-safe container or zip-top bag for up to 3 months.
+To reheat, brush frozen pretzels (no need to thaw) with water and sprinkle with coarse salt, then bake at 350°F (177°C) for 20 minutes or until warmed through, or microwave frozen pretzels until warm.
+The prepared pretzel dough can be covered and refrigerated for up to one day or frozen in an airtight container for 2–3 months.
 Thaw frozen dough in the refrigerator overnight.
-Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time, about 1 hour, for the pretzels to puff up before the baking soda bath and baking.
+Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time, about 1 hour, for the pretzels to puff up at room temperature before continuing with the baking soda bath and baking.
+You can also freeze the boiled, unbaked pretzels and here’s how: after boiling the pretzels in step 8, place them on a lightly greased parchment paper- or silicone baking mat-lined baking sheet.
+Freeze the pretzels for about 1 hour, then transfer them to an airtight freezer-safe container or zip-top bag (squeeze out as much air as possible from the bag before sealing) and freeze for up to 3 months.
+To bake, brush frozen pretzels (no need to thaw) with water and sprinkle with coarse salt, then bake at 400°F (204°C) for 15–20 minutes or until dark golden brown.

 4. Cinnamon Sugar Pretzels: Skip the coarse salt topping (and skip the egg wash, see note above, if you aren’t doing the baking soda bath step).
-Bake as directed in step 7.
-Meanwhile, melt 4 Tablespoons (60g) of unsalted or salted butter (your choice).
-Brush the baked and warm pretzels with melted butter then dip the tops into a mix of cinnamon and sugar.
+Bake as directed in step 9.
+Meanwhile, melt 4 Tablespoons (56g) of unsalted or salted butter.
+Brush the baked and warm pretzels with melted butter, then dip the tops into a mix of cinnamon and sugar.
 I usually use 3/4 cup (150g) of granulated sugar and 1 and 1/2 teaspoons cinnamon.
-Cinnamon sugar pretzels are best served that day because due to the melted butter topping, they become soggy after a few hours.
+Cinnamon-sugar pretzels taste best the day they’re made because the melted butter topping causes them to become soggy after a few hours.

 5. Reference my Baking with Yeast Guide for answers to common yeast FAQs.